Mike Hosking: Plunging confidence a massive issue for Labour Government

 COMMENT:

-The Government's greatest fear (well I assume it's their greatest fear, and if it isn't it should be) but under general circumstances a government's greatest fear is unfolding before their eyes.
+The Government's greatest fear (well I assume it's their greatest fear, and if it isn't it should be) is unfolding before their eyes.

 Business confidence is now at a decade-long low.
 Confidence is not new in a measure of this Government, it's been down since they arrived.